mateedo/DMOJSolutions/README.md

-# DMOJSolutions
+# DMOJ

-My solutions to DMOJ problems.
+This repository contains my solutions to competitive programming questions uploaded to DMOJ.ca